SmartekWorks/smartekworks.github.io/swat/setup_tools.md

 1. Visit any web pages and click ![SWAT icon](/swat/assets/images/extension.png) icon.
 2. Select the target folder and change the filename as you wish in **Save As** dialog, and save.
-3. An SHTML type file will be saved to the target folder.
+3. An SHTM type file will be saved to the target folder.

 ### Internet Explorer